chrissycho/Pewlett-Hackard-Analysis/README.md

     ![](Table%20pictures/mentorship_newquery_pic.png)
     - [emp_mentorship](https://github.com/chrissycho/Pewlett-Hackard-Analysis/blob/master/Challenge/emp_mentorship.csv)
     - However, this table has duplicates of employees not accounting for the recent title.
 Therefore, I had to perform another pertition to have recent titles only.

     ![](Table%20pictures/partition_mentorship.png)
     ### result
     ![](Table%20pictures/partition_mentorship_pic.png)

 3. Limitation of the analyses:
 Throughout the challenge, there were a couple of things I wanted clarifications on.
 First, the instruction didn't specify whether we need to define the hire date, but I included the hire date because it's a part of retirement eligibility (based on the module) by using the current_emp table.
 Second, we could use the title's to_date by joining one table instead of two tables (dept_employee table and titles' table) in deliverable 2.
-We removed the duplicates in the third table by partitioning the table.
+Third, there were duplicates in the list of employees in the mentorship.
+To tackle the third problem, we removed the duplicates in the third table by partitioning the table and by joining one inner table (titles table) in deliverable 2 seemed to have the same output of 1549 employees as that of partitioning the table instead of the original number of 2382 without partitioning.